OrbiAi/Orbi-Windows/README.md

 # fakerecall
-My recreation of Windows Recall in Python (it's goofy)
+My recreation of Windows Recall in Python.
+It's fully open-source and locally hosted.
 <br><br>
 If you see an entry with title `N/A` that probably means it's still generating.<br>
 All the data is stored in the `data` directory.